-To lose one’s job—especially in this economy and especially in America, where we hardly bat an eye at spending hundreds of billions of dollars blowing people up on the other side of the globe but get worked into a tizzy at the prospect of ensuring all our citizens (not just rich ones or those with good jobs) have quality health care—is to be faced with losing everything.
+To lose one’s job—especially in this economy and especially in America, where we hardly bat an eye at spending hundreds of billions of dollars blowing people up on the other side of the globe but get worked into a tizzy at the prospect of ensuring all our citizens (not just those with good-paying jobs) have quality health care—is to be faced with losing everything.
 It is to have every aspect of one’s life thrown up in the air.

 Thankfully, there is another recent movie—one filled with genuine anger, heart and humor—that understands this.
 That movie is Tokyo Sonata.

 We first see Megumi, a housewife in suburban Tokyo, closing a door that has blown open amid the prelude to an approaching storm.
 The film shifts to her husband, Ryuhei, at his office job, where he learns he is no longer needed.

 Thus begins the erosion of a family that also includes an aimless teenage boy, Takashi, on the brink of adulthood and an adolescent son, Kenji, who seems wiser to the world than the grown-ups surrounding him.